-Research partnerships with universities and other water utilities are also an important part of our approach to water conservation.
+Research is also an important part of our approach to water conservation.
 This allows Hunter Water to keep up to date on the latest technologies and approaches and adopt or adapt them where appropriate.
-Some of the areas under investigation include behaviour change at scale, evaporation management and water efficiency rebate schemes.
+Some of the areas under investigation include behaviour change at scale and evaporation management.